Nikola share slump deepens as founder resigns

 Brokerage RBC slashed its price target on Nikola by $28 to $21 after the founder’s resignation.

-Reporting by Rama Venkat, Ayanti Bera and Munsif Vengattil in Bengaluru; Editing by Patrick Graham, Anil D’Silva and Maju Samuel
+Reporting by Rama Venkat, Ayanti Bera, Munsif Vengattil in Bengaluru and Caroline Valetkevitch in New York; Editing by Cynthia Osterman and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.